 In my lifetime, the federal government has only managed to balance its budget five times.
 Clearly, our federal government has a systemic problem which deserves a systemic solution.
 That solution is a Balanced Budget Amendment (BBA) to the United States Constitution.

 The BBA will bring accountability to our government by forcing Congress to rein in the out-of-control spending and adhere to a balanced budget.
-The recent debates over the budget has only strengthened my resolve, and the fight to address the critical issues facing our nation is not over.
+The debates over the budget in the last few years has only strengthened my resolve, and the fight to address the critical issues facing our nation is not over.
 I will continue efforts to work toward a fiscally-responsible budget today to ensure a better future for the next generation of Americans.
 It is what our children deserve.

-I am also pursuing a strategy through Congress to pass a BBA.
-On January 13, 2016, I introduced House Joint Resolution 81, a bipartisan constitutional amendment which would restrict the federal government from spending more than it receives.
+I am also pursuing a strategy through Congress to pass a Balanced Budget Amendment.
+On July 27, 2017, I introduced House Joint Resolution 110, a bipartisan constitutional amendment which would restrict the federal government from spending more than it receives.
 The resolution would amend the United States Constitution, which will require a two-thirds majority of each house of Congress to approve it, and then subsequent ratification by 38 states.
-Whether we start with Congress or at the state level, I hope the rule and the resolution will bring us closer to the passage of the BBA to the United States Constitution.
+Whether we start with Congress or at the state level, I hope we will continue getting closer to the passage of the BBA to the United States Constitution.’

-We face this tough economy not as Republicans or Democrats, but as Americans.
+We face the national debt not as Republicans or Democrats, but as Americans.
 Our debt cannot be blamed on one President or one party because it was created by many years of uncontrolled spending and borrowing.
 However, the time for a serious measure that balances our budget and works to fix this pending disaster is now.